linkerd/linkerd2/BUILD.md

 # Repo layout

-Conduit is primarily written in Rust, Go, and React.
+Linkerd2 is primarily written in Rust, Go, and React.
 At its core is a high-performance data plane written in Rust.
 The control plane components are written in Go.
 The dashboard UI is a React application.

 ## Control Plane (Go/React)

-- [`cli`](cli): Command-line `conduit` utility, view and drive the control plane.
+- [`cli`](cli): Command-line `linkerd` utility, view and drive the control plane.
 - [`controller`](controller)
   - [`destination`](controller/destination): Serves service discovery